 One of the most brilliant features of engineered Solid Wood Flooring is perhaps the click in function.
 Our Wood Flooring is engineered to have grooves that click into each other.
 The adjacent planks are kept in place solely by physical contact, without the necessity of using adhesives or nails.
 To ensure that the floor is installed correctly, first prepare the subfloor by levelling and smoothing it out.
 Also keep in mind that wood does expand according to the environment, therefore, it is suggested that a space of a few millimetres is left between the floor and the walls.
 For professional installation, leave us a message on the right and our in-house technicians or one of our recommended installers will be more than happy to assist.

 At Finfloor, we only source our products from wood manufacturers that are sustainable and responsible.
 We avoid the use of surface boards that are milled from exotic or endangered tree species.

-- Soak up accidental spills and don’t let stagnant pools of fluid stay for too long.
+- Soak up accidental spills and do not let stagnant pools of fluid stay for too long.

-- Clean the floors with a damp cloth and don’t use excess amounts of water.
+- Clean the floors with a damp cloth and do not use excessive amounts of water.

 - Avoid dragging furniture across the floor.

 - Use a vacuum cleaner to pull out the dust between the joints.

 - Detergents that contain ammonia may damage or stain the wood.

 - Avoid brooms with hard bristles.